vanshikamadesya/Event_Management_Project/README.md

-# MERN Stack Project
+# Event Management Project

 ## Description
-This is a full-stack web application built using the MERN stack (MongoDB, Express, React, Node.js).
+This is a full-stack web application built using the MERN stack (MongoDB, Express, React + Vite, Node.js, Tailwind CSS).
 The project includes a **frontend** for user interactions and a **backend** for managing APIs and database operations.

 ## Features
-- [List key features of your project, e.g., User authentication, CRUD operations, etc.]
+- **Backend**:
+   - User authentication.
+   - JWT Token.
-- Responsive design
+   - CRUD operations.
-- RESTful APIs
+   - RESTful APIs endpoints.
+   - Integration with a database (e.g., MongoDB).
+- **Frontend**:
+   - Interactive UI for managing events.
+   - Integration with backend APIs.
+   - Built with React and Vite.

+## Technologies Used
+- **Backend**:
+  - Node.js
+  - Express.js
+  - MongoDB
+- **Frontend**:
+  - React
+  - Vite
+  - Axios (for API calls)
+  - Tailwind CSS (for styling)

 ## Project Structure
 - `frontend/`: Frontend React application.